Thomas Mavros: Return to Panionios

-Mavros proved wrong the coach and administration of AEK Athens, with his return in Nea Smyrni.
-With Panionios, in 1990 he finished as top scorer in league with 22 goals, at the age of 36, being the oldest player in Greece to ever win this award.
-Upon his return in Nea Filadelfeia on 28 October 1989, as an opponent of AEK, Mavros equalized the match at the 27th minute and didn't celebrate, with the crowd and chanting his name as if he had just scored for AEK, showing their love and appreciation to his face, who responded by applauding them back and sending them kisses, wiping away a tear of joy.
+Mavros proved the former manager and the administration of AEK Athens wrong in his return to Nea Smyrni.
+With Panionios, in 1990 he finished as top scorer in the league with 22 goals, at the age of 36, becoming the oldest player in Greece to win the award.
+Upon his return to Nea Filadelfeia on 28 October 1989, as an opponent of AEK, Mavros equalized the match at the 27th minute and didn't celebrate, with the crowd chanting his name as if he had just scored for AEK, showing their love and appreciation to his face, who responded by applauding them back and sending them kisses, wiping away a tear of joy.
 Before retiring in 1991, Mavros managed to score a total of 51 goals in 89 matches on his second spell at the club and surpassed his former teammate at AEK Athens, Mimis Papaioannou as the all-time top scorer in the Greek championship.

 Retirement

-On 14 November 1993, he retired in the friendly match where Greece faced AEK, which was organized in his honor.
-The match ended 4–2 for AEK and Mavros scored three goals in the last game of his glorious career, playing with both teams.
+On 14 November 1993, a testimonial match was organized for his retirement, where Greece faced AEK Athens at Nikos Goumas Stadium.
+Mavros was honored for his contribution in football by AEK, the HFF and the state.
+He competed one half with each side, while at the 62nd minute he was replaced by Nikos Machlas and faced the worship of the crowd.
+AEK won the match by 4–2 with Mavros scoring three goals, two with AEK and one with Greece.

 International career

-Mavros' international career is enviable although much has been heard about its unfair end in 1982.
-He played for Greece's Youth team from 1972 to 1974, with which he scored 4 goals in the matches for the European Championship.
-Two goals against Yugoslavia and one goal on 16/1/74 against Malta.
-Then he played with Greece U21 and on 31/5/1972 he scored the winning goal in the semifinal of the European Championship in the 2–1 victory over Czechoslovakia.
-At the age of 17 he became the youngest player to ever score for the men's squad.
-Mavros had a total of 36 appearances with Greece scoring 11 goals in the period of 1972–1984.
-His most notable moment was his presence in the 1980's European Championship.
+Mavros represented Greece U19 from 1972 to 1974, scoring four goals in the matches for the European Championship.
+Two goals against Yugoslavia and one goal on 16 January 1974 against Malta.
+Then he played with Greece U21 and on 31 May 1972 he scored the winning goal in the semi-final of the European Championship in the 2–1 victory over Czechoslovakia.

+Mavros made his debut with Greece on 16 February 1972 in a 0–5 home defeat at the hands of the Netherlands.
+From 1972 to 1984 he made a total of 36 international appearances, scoring 11 goals.
+His most notable moment was his presence in the 1980 European Championship.